microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 Ethereum blockchains use smart contracts to broker transactions.
 A smart contract is a program that runs on blockchain transaction nodes in [Ethereum Virtual Machines](https://themerkle.com/what-is-the-ethereum-virtual-machine/).
 Ethereum developers often use the popular [Truffle](http://truffleframework.com/) framework to develop smart contracts.
 In this exercise, you will set up a Truffle development environment, compile a smart contract, and deploy it to the blockchain.

 1. If Node.js isn't installed on your computer, go to <https://nodejs.org> and install the latest LTS version for your operating system.
-If you aren't sure whether Node.js is installed, open a Command Prompt or terminal window and execute the following command:
+If you aren't sure whether Node.js is installed, open a Command Prompt or terminal and execute the following command:

 	```shell
 	node --version